 1, the fallback search is disabled.
 If the initial search for the Controller fails, the Broker Agent stops looking.
 This is the default setting.

 When set to

 0, the fallback search is enabled.
 If the initial search for the Controller fails, the fallback top-down search is started.

 As noted previously, a VDA must be registered with a Delivery Controller or Cloud Connector to be considered when launching brokered sessions.
 Unregistered VDAs can result in underutilization of otherwise available resources.
 There are various reasons a VDA might not be registered, many of which an administrator can troubleshoot.
 Studio provides troubleshooting information in the catalog creation wizard, and after you create a Delivery Group.

 Identifying issues during machine catalog creation: In the catalog creation wizard, after you add existing machines, the list of computer account names indicates whether each machine is suitable for adding to the catalog.
 Hover over the icon next to each machine to display an informative message about that machine.

 If the message identifies a problematic machine, you can either remove that machine (using the Remove button), or add the machine.
-For example, if a message indicates that information could not be obtained about a machine (perhaps because it had never registered with a Delivery Controller), you might choose to add the machine anyway.
+For example, if a message indicates that information was not obtained about a machine (perhaps because it had never registered), you might choose to add the machine anyway.